PanacheSoftware/PanacheLegalDocs/gettingstarted/1_dockercompose.rst

         environment:
             - ASPNETCORE_ENVIRONMENT=Development
             - ASPNETCORE_URLS=http://+:80
-            - ConnectionStrings__DefaultConnection=Server=sqldata;Database=PanacheSoftware.Service.File.Docker;User Id=sa;Password=Passw0rd123!
+            - ConnectionStrings__MySQL=server=sqldata;port=3306;database=PanacheSoftware.File;user=root;password=Passw0rd123!;GuidFormat=Char36
             - PanacheSoftware__CallMethod__APICallsSecure=False
             - PanacheSoftware__CallMethod__UICallsSecure=False
             - PanacheSoftware__CallMethod__UseAPIGateway=False
             - PanacheSoftware__StartDomain=panachesoftware.com
+            - PanacheSoftware__DBProvider=MySQL
             - PanacheSoftware__Url__IdentityServerURL=http://host.docker.internal:55002
             - PanacheSoftware__Url__IdentityServerURLSecure=https://host.docker.internal:44302
             - PanacheSoftware__Secret__FileServiceSecret=839C649E-4FE3-410C-B43F-69C017A52676
         ports:
             - "55008:80"

-The File Service requires a SQL Server database (which will be created on start-up) as well as a secret that can be used to identify it and the location of the Panache Legal Identity service to allow it to perform authorisation against requests.
+The File Service requires a database (which will be created on start-up) as well as a secret that can be used to identify it and the location of the Panache Legal Identity service to allow it to perform authorisation against requests.

 Panache Software Client Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^